What if you didn’t have to do the hard stuff that comes with managing a website — the site security, updates, and maintenance?

 Access to a User-Friendly Dashboard

-The SPanel dashboard has a one-click WordPress installer and maintains tight security standards for hosting your WordPress site.
+It comes with a one-click WordPress installer and managed and maintains tight security standards for hosting your WordPress site.
 It also shows you individual statistics on usage and performance.

-With a clean and intuitive dashboard, you can manage your various WordPress accounts while monitoring important metrics.
+With a clean and intuitive dashboard, you can manage your various WordPress projects while monitoring important metrics.

 Managed Updates and Backups